shubhbit/shubhbit/README.md

 Hello Guys, I am a Python developer.
-Building backend applications and other testing tools using python. here on github, I will be uplaoding my craft going forward.
+Building backend systems and other testing tools using python. here on github, I will be uplaoding my craft going forward.